davidsound/vdms-training/labs/06_text_editors_vim.md

 ##### Step 3

+Use the `set scrollbind` command by typing `ESC-:set scrollbind` on each of the split windows

+##### Step 4

+Using standard navigation keys scroll down any one window and observe that both files scroll simultaneously.

+##### Step 5

 Close the second buffer by switching focus to it and issuing the `ESC-:q` command.

-##### Step 4
+##### Step 6

 To `copy` a line, use the `yy` key combination.
 This will "yank" the line.
 To paste it use the `p` key.
 Use the search to locate the static route configuration within the file. `ip route vrf ADMIN 0.0.0.0 0.0.0.0 10.0.0.2`
 With the cursor place on this line, press they `yy` key to yank it followed by the `p` key.
 This will duplicate the line.